-The principal activities of the Company are relating to the business of general wholesale trade of high-pressure laminates (including importers and exporters).
+The principal activities of the Company are relating to the business of general wholesale trade of high pressure laminates.
 There have been no significant changes in the nature of these activities during the financial year.

-The immediate holding company of the Company is Greenlam Asia Pacific Pte Ltd, a Company incorporated in Singapore.
-The ultimate holding company of the Company is Greenlam Industries Limited, a Company incorporated in India.
+The immediate holding company of the company is Greenlam Asia Pacific Pte.
+Ltd a company incorporated in Singapore.
+The ultimate holding company of the company is Greenlam Industries Limited, a company incorporated in India.